Aerospace Engineering MEng

 State-of-the-art facilities

 'Learning by doing' is the reason The Diamond was built.
 Dedicated to engineering, with a focus on developing practical engineering skills, this is where you’ll apply the theory you learn in lectures – consolidating your understanding alongside students from other disciplines, and beyond the bounds of the curriculum.
-There’s also the opportunity to operate and examine jet engine technologies.
+There’s also the opportunity to operate jet engines, use flight simulators and carry out experiments in our wind tunnel.

 Personal tutorials